 \section{Concluding Remarks}

-We develop in this paper a new methodology for simulation metamodeling in high dimensions.
+In this paper, we develop a new methodology for simulation metamodeling in high dimensions.
 We show that stochastic kriging with TM kernels and TSG designs is both sample-efficient and computationally efficient.
 First, we establish an upper bound on the convergence rate under both correct model specification and model misspecification.
-The upper bounds imply that for both cases, the sample complexity of our methodology is almost free of the curse of dimensionality.
-The convergence analysis under model misspecification is particularly reassuring for practitioners, as it provides strong robustness of our methodology.
+The upper bounds imply that for both cases, the curse of dimensionality on sample complexity is significantly alleviated.
+The convergence analysis under model misspecification is particularly reassuring for practitioners, as it proves the strong robustness of our methodology.

 Second, we develop algorithms that perform fast, exact computation of stochastic kriging with TM kernels and TSG designs.
-They are fundamentally driven by our explicit characterization of the sparse structure of the inverse kernel matrix, which hold only for TM kernels.
+They are fundamentally driven by our explicit characterization of the sparse structure of the inverse kernel matrix.
+This characterization holds only for TM kernels.
 Compared to existing algorithms for kriging with SG designs, our algorithms allow simulation noise and are not restricted to ``complete'' SG designs.
-But our algorithms do not apply to general tensor product kernels, which may not possess the sparse structure.
+However, our algorithms do not apply to general tensor product kernels, which may not possess the sparse structure.

 The present paper can potentially be extended in several ways.
-First, we only establish upper bounds on the convergence rate and whether they are tight is unknown.
+First, we only establish upper bounds on the convergence rate, and whether they are tight is unknown.
 It is of great interest to establish minimax lower bounds, although new theoretical tools may be needed for this purpose.

-Second, kriging metamodels often suffer from the numerical instability due to the ill-conditionedness of the kernel matrix.
-The kernel matrices associated with TM kernels and TSGs appear to be well-conditioned in our numerical experiments, but we do not analyze it theoretically.
-Further studies on the eigenvalues of these kernel matrices would be insightful.
+Second, kriging metamodels often suffer from numerical instability due to the ill-conditionedness of the kernel matrix.
+The kernel matrices associated with TM kernels and TSGs appear to be well-conditioned in our numerical experiments, but we do not analyze them theoretically.
+Further studies on the eigenvalues of these kernel matrices might provide insightful guidance.